To Tithe Or Not To Tithe: Is Tithing Still Required After The Resurrection?

 The Mystery of This 10%

 To me, this ten percent sounds very much like the Mosaic law in disguise.
-Except the pro tithers don’t tell the whole story.
+Except the pro-tithers don’t tell the whole story.
 According to at least one source, the Old Testament law required multiple tithes which would have pushed the total amount to around 23.3 percent.

 Keep in mind, the tithers of today are almost always talking about money.
 But under the law, people were tithing their possessions too!
 And what about tithing our time?
-Tithers rarely mention that do they?
-So why aren’t pastors and other pro tithers demanding we contribute 23 percent instead of 10?
+Tithers rarely mention that, do they?
+So why aren’t pastors and other pro-tithers demanding we contribute 23 percent instead of 10?
 If we’re going to be in bondage to the law, let’s do this thing right!

-Giving After The Resurrection.
+Giving After the Resurrection.

 You can’t please God by giving under compulsion.
 But you can certainly give cheerfully and joyfully. (no matter what the amount)